blukatdevelopment/UnchainedWorldsOld/development.md

 ### Create class: Sorcerer
 Full caster that can cast infinitely.
 Learning spells corrupts the sorcerer.
 Every cast requires a success roll.
 On a crit fail, bad things happen.
+Can eat stamina dice to negate the chance of a bad thing on a cast.
+Can eat stamina dice to add metamagic to their cast.
+Balancing act between safety and power.

 ### Create class: Bloodbender
 Half-caster that gains magic resource by drinking the blood of self/others.